 In 2013, the garden was relocated to its current site, on the south end of campus.
 With help from PC3 and Buildings and Grounds staff, an eight-foot fence was installed, the soil was tilled, and water access has been provided.
 During Fall 2013, we planted our first crops of cool weather plants, and more than 100 students have already contributed to the garden’s success.
 Starting in Spring 2014, we will develop the garden in our new location, and establish a social area at the garden site for classes to meet, organizations to gather, and events to take place.

-The garden is regularly maintained by the Bonner Scholars Environmental Team and a team of student, faculty and staff volunteers.
-To volunteer, please contact Erica Hernandez at email@example.com.
+The garden is regularly maintained by the Bonner Scholars Environmental Team and a team of student, faculty, and staff volunteers.
+To volunteer, or if you have any questions, please contact Tarika Mahal at email@example.com.